 Situated about 15 km away from Araku on the route to Paderu, this picturesque picnic spot has charming waterfalls and lush green surroundings to earn a spot on our list of places to see in Vizag.
 While the currents can be strong in the monsoon, the waterfalls are fun otherwise, though caution is advised.

 About 15 km down the road to Paderu from Araku Valley, comes a scenic spot with a rivulet winding through the boulders against the backdrop of an ancient Shiva temple, Sri Matsya Lingeswara Swamy Temple.
 In the belief that Lord Shiva protects the fish in these waters; they are not caught or eaten.

 #13 Erra Matti Dibbalu

-The Red Hills (yerra konda) near Bheemili are a specialty.
+The Red Hills (Erra Matti Dibbalu ) near Bheemili are a speciality.
 The red hills on the seashore are described as red dunes.
 The red sand hills of this type are found only at three places – Sri Lanka, Rameswaram in Tamil Nadu and the third here.